scttcper/ngx-codemirror/README.md

 All outputs of [ngModel](https://angular.io/api/forms/NgModel#outputs) and

-- `onLoad` - called when codeMirror instance is initiated
+- `codeMirrorLoaded` - called when codeMirror instance is initiated
 - `focusChange` - called when the editor is focused or loses focus
 - `scroll` - called when the editor is scrolled (not wrapped inside angular change detection must manually trigger change detection or run inside ngzone)
 - `cursorActivity` - called when the text cursor is moved